thisiskyle/anrcy/README.md

     headers = { },

     --- (optional) request body / url params
-    ---@type sleepy.RequestData[]
+    ---@type anrcy.RequestData[]
     data = {

-        --- (optional) add '--data-urlencode' prefix before the data
+        --- (optional) in the curl command, add '--data-urlencode' prefix before each data string in the list
-        ---@type sleepy.RequestData
+        ---@type string[]
-        { urlencode = "" },
+        urlencode = { },

-        --- (optional) add '--data-raw' prefix before the data
+        --- (optional) in the curl command, add '--data-raw' prefix before the data
-        ---@type sleepy.RequestData
+        ---@type string
-        { raw = "" },
+        raw = "",

-        --- (optional) encodes the table as json and will add '--data' prefix before the data
+        --- (optional) encodes the lua table as json and will add '--data' prefix before
+        --- the data in the curl command
-        ---@type sleepy.RequestData
+        ---@type table
-        { json_encode = { } },
+        lua = { },

-        --- (optional) use the data type and request type to decide which prefix to use
-        --- on a GET request, this will be sent as '--data-urlencoded'
-        --- on a POST request, this will be treated as standard '--data'
+        --- (optional) in the curl command, add '--data' prefix before the string
-        ---@type sleepy.RequestData
+        ---@type string
-        { "" },

-        --- (optional) use the data type and request type to decide which prefix to use
-        --- on a GET request, this table be ignored
-        --- on a POST request, this table will be encoded as json and sent as '--data'
+        standard = "",

+        --- (optional) in the curl command, add '--data-binary' prefix before the string
-        ---@type sleepy.RequestData
+        ---@type string
-        { { } },
+        binary = "",

     },

     --- (optional) array of additional curl arguments as strings